 You should always update your references regularly.
 Most employers will like at least one reference from your most recent position.
 If your reference list is over a year old, you may want to update it.
 Update the list by adding a co-worker or manager from your most recent job experience.

 Before sending over references to an employer, make sure to review your list of references.
 Friendships or relationships with past employees or supervisors can change.
 If you had a fallout with one of your references, make sure to take them off.

-Our last tip is, have a separate file for your references, do not add them to your resume.
 Now that you know more about the importance of updating references and staying in contact with colleagues and supervisors, are you ready to start working?
 Check out a full list of our job opportunities at citypersonnel.net/jobs!